postmanlabs/labs-docs/src/pages/docs/postman/workspaces/intro-to-workspaces.md

 warning: false
 ---

-A workspace is a view of all the Postman features that you use to build, test, and collaborate on your APIs: [collections](/docs/postman/collections/intro-to-collections/), [environments](/docs/postman/variables-and-environments/variables/), [mocks](/docs/postman/mock-servers/intro-to-mock-servers/), [monitors](/docs/postman/monitors/intro-monitors/), and more.
+A workspace is a view of all the Postman features and elements that you use to build, test, and collaborate on your APIs: [collections](/docs/postman/collections/intro-to-collections/), [environments](/docs/postman/variables-and-environments/variables/), [mocks](/docs/postman/mock-servers/intro-to-mock-servers/), [monitors](/docs/postman/monitors/intro-monitors/), and more.
 Individuals can organize their work in personal workspaces and teams can collaborate in team workspaces.

 [![WS_mainScreen-basicMenu](https://assets.postman.com/postman-docs/Workspaces_Mainscreen.png)](https://assets.postman.com/postman-docs/Workspaces_Mainscreen.png)